OfficialAdamRivers/SpamAI/README.md

 Feel free to use this script as a starting point for spam email detection and make any necessary modifications to meet your specific requirements

+**Disclaimer: Active Development, Errors Expected, Use at Your Own Risk**

+This script is currently under active development, and errors or issues may be present.
+It is provided for educational and experimental purposes.
+By using this script, you acknowledge and accept that:

+- The script may contain bugs, limitations, or inaccuracies.

+- It is your responsibility to validate and test the script in your specific use case.

+- The script may not be suitable for production environments.

+- The authors and maintainers of this script are not liable for any direct or indirect damages or issues arising from its use.

+Please use this script with caution and conduct thorough testing before applying it to critical applications or systems.

 ## credits:
 Adam Rivers - https://abtzpro.github.io